Video-o3: Native Interleaved Clue Seeking for Long Video Multi-Hop Reasoning: Limitations and Future Work

 \section{Limitations and Future Work}

 \textbf{Context Window and Interaction Depth.} To balance training efficiency with hardware memory constraints, we strictly limit the interaction depth to 8 turns.
 Although empirical results suggest this budget covers most current benchmarks, it may fall short for extreme scenarios, such as analyzing full-length movies or resolving queries that demand deep, multi-hop logical chains.
 When the context quota is depleted, the model is forced to halt inference, possibly truncating the evidence collection process.
-To address this, future versions will explore dynamic context management strategies, such as pruning invalid exploration paths and converting them into lightweight error logs.
+In addition, abstract puzzle-style benchmarks such as VideoReasonBench~\cite{liu2025videoreasonbench} require specialized plot-reasoning supervision that is not the focus of our current training data.
+To address these limitations, future versions will explore dynamic context management strategies, such as pruning invalid exploration paths and converting them into lightweight error logs.
 This would allow the model to sustain longer reasoning trajectories without overwhelming memory resources.

 \textbf{Flexibility of Tool Scalability.} While {\methodname} successfully addresses resolution bottlenecks through the VideoCrop interface, its dependence on static, predefined tool definitions limits scalability.
 Extending the framework to include diverse utilities (such as OCR, audio separation, or external knowledge bases) poses a substantial engineering burden, as each addition requires manually crafting specific protocols and parsers.
 To overcome this, we plan to transition towards a Code-as-Action paradigm.
 By allowing the agent to synthesize and execute Python code within a secure sandbox, we can enable flexible, on-the-fly tool usage.
 This approach would significantly reduce the engineering overhead associated with new tools while granting the agent superior autonomy and generalization power.